ActianCorp/Vector-TPC-DS-Scripts/README.md

 This collection of scripts and files will Create, Load and Execute a single stream 'TPC-DS Style Benchmark'

+It has been tested against Vector 4.2.2 (CentOS 6.7) and VectorH 4.2.1 (CentOS 6.4).

 PLEASE NOTE

 This is not intended to represent an official TPC benchmark.